 Does your child struggle with complex behavior challenges like meltdowns and outbursts?

-If they do, you may see behaviors such as:
+If your child experiences meltdowns, you may see behaviors such as:

-As parents, it’s important to understand why these kinds of behaviors occur so we can address them appropriately.
+As parents, these are some of the most difficult and isolating behaviors we encounter.
+However, it’s important to understand why these kinds of behaviors occur so we can address them appropriately.

-But it’s equally important to help your child understand why they do these things.
+But it’s equally important to help your child understand why they do these things because, as a child, feeling and behaving this way can trigger a lot of shame, guilt, and low self-esteem.

 A lot of the time, children don’t even understand their emotions, so simply having big emotions is completely overwhelming and leads to meltdowns.
-Then kids can feel like there is something wrong with them.
+Then, kids can feel like there is something wrong with them because they can’t control their behavior.

-What most kids don’t know – and many parents don’t either, is that these intense reactions are a normal brain response.
-The problem is, it’s happening more frequently than necessary due to lagging skills in social-emotional development.
+What most kids don’t know—and many parents don’t either—is that these intense reactions are normal brain responses.
+The problem is that they happen more frequently than necessary due to lagging skills in social-emotional development.

 And that normal brain response that I’m talking about is called the Fight or Flight Instinct.